Story within a story: Frame stories and anthology works

 The literary device of stories within a story dates back to a device known as a "frame story", where a supplemental story is used to help tell the main story.
 Typically, the outer story or "frame" does not have much matter, and most of the work consists of one or more complete stories told by one or more storytellers.

 The earliest examples of "frame stories" and "stories within stories" were in ancient Egyptian and Indian literature, such as the Egyptian "Tale of the Shipwrecked Sailor" and Indian epics like the Ramayana, Seven Wise Masters, Hitopadesha and Vikrama and Vethala.
-In Vishnu Sarma's Panchatantra, an inter-woven series of colorful animal tales are told with one narrative opening within another, sometimes three or four layers deep, and then unexpectedly snapping shut in irregular rhythms to sustain attention.
+In Vishnu Sarma's Panchatantra, an interwoven series of colorful animal tales are told with one narrative opening within another, sometimes three or four layers deep, and then unexpectedly snapping shut in irregular rhythms to sustain attention.
 In the epic Mahabharata, the Kurukshetra War is narrated by a character in Vyasa's Jaya, which itself is narrated by a character in Vaisampayana's Bharata, which itself is narrated by a character in Ugrasrava's Mahabharata.

 Both The Golden Ass by Apuleius and Metamorphoses by Ovid extend the depths of framing to several degrees.
 Another early example is the One Thousand and One Nights (Arabian Nights), where the general story is narrated by an unknown narrator, and in this narration the stories are told by Scheherazade.
-In many of Scheherazade's narrations, there are also stories narrated, and even in some of these, there are some other stories.
+In many of Scheherazade's narrations, there are also stories narrated, and even in some of these, there are other stories.
 An example of this is "The Three Apples", a murder mystery narrated by Scheherazade.
 Within the story, after the murderer reveals himself, he narrates a flashback of events leading up to the murder.
 Within this flashback, an unreliable narrator tells a story to mislead the would-be murderer, who later discovers that he was misled after another character narrates the truth to him.
 As the story concludes, the "Tale of Núr al-Dín Alí and his Son" is narrated within it.
 This perennially popular work can be traced back to Arabic, Persian, and Indian storytelling traditions.

 Mary Shelley's Frankenstein has a deeply nested frame story structure, that features the narration of Walton, who records the narration of Victor Frankenstein, who recounts the narration of his creation, who narrates the story of a cabin dwelling family he secretly observes.
 Another classic novel with a frame story is Wuthering Heights, the majority of which is recounted by the central family's housekeeper to a boarder.
 Similarly, Roald Dahl's story The Wonderful Story of Henry Sugar is about a rich bachelor who finds an essay written by someone who learned to "see" playing cards from the reverse side.
 The full text of this essay is included in the story, and itself includes a lengthy sub-story told as a true experience by one of the essay's protagonists, Imhrat Khan.